MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ## Handle Multiple Secrets

-Since Seal uses public key encryption, one can encrypt many secrets to the enclave ID.
-Repeat step 1 with any data, using the same package ID and the same enclave object ID.
+Since Seal uses public key encryption, one can encrypt many secrets using the same fixed ID value of 0.
+Repeat step 1 with any data, using the same package ID and the same ID value of 0.

-Run steps 2-4 once to cache the Seal keys for the enclave ID.
+Run steps 2-4 once to cache the Seal keys for the enclave.

 Once keys are cached, decrypt any encrypted object by implementing one or more provision endpoints similar to step 5.